Mansard Loft Conversion Cost

 The second alternative is dry underfloor heating, which typically costs between £30 and £40 per square metre.
 This includes electric mats and wires connected to the main power supply to heat the floor.

-Lighting
+Loft Lighting Prices

 Loft spaces can be extremely dark.
-This means that you must involve as much lighting as doable.
+This means that you must involve as much lighting as possible.
 For example, ceiling lights could be included.
 These start at £7 and can cost up to £4,000 if you want something more luxurious.

 Lamps are another popular type of lighting.
 Table lamps typically cost between £3 and £1,000, while floor lamps cost between £12 and £1,800.